viperman1271/vcpkg-http-cache/README.md

 ```bash
 export VCPKG_BINARY_SOURCES="http,http://localhost/{triplet}/{name}/{version}/{sha},readwrite,Authorization: Bearer vcpkg_28ea09345eef27c3c93759e530516427" # Linux
 ```

+The key `vcpkg_28ea09345eef27c3c93759e530516427` is used as an example, and should not be considered a valid value.
+It should be replaced with the API key that was generated.

 ## Performance Considerations

 - **Thread Pool**: Adjust threads based on your CPU cores